 Joannie and I did, however, take wedding photographs outside in that blizzard!
 Our bride and groom actually wanted too!
 Yep, we’re crazy.

 So far, the only state that we’ve photographed a wedding in without the possibility of snow was at Willie & Brittany’s Hawaii destination wedding.
 But we did have most of the day with full sun, then some overcast, moonlight, a little light rain, and a fairly strong breeze off the Pacific Ocean!
-All in just two days of shooting (I know, it sounds real tough to take).
+All in just two days of shooting (I know, it sounds really tough to take).

-Joannie and I do our best to come totally prepared to make your wedding photographs great under any lighting and weather conditions.
+Joannie and I do our best to come totally prepared to create your wedding photographs great under any lighting and weather conditions.
 Please feel free to skip the tornados and lightning on your wedding day!